 Social media posts are circulating with information claiming to come from distant contacts.
 One such social media contained 'medical advice' that came from a “friends uncle, with a masters degree, who works in a Hospital”.
 However, the source is not named, and the post contains speculation, false facts, and misleading information.
 Always make sure you know that the source of your information is reputable.

 Rely on official sources for medical and safety information.
-Check the facts about coronavirus on the NHS website and GOV.UK.
+Check the facts about vaccinations and coronavirus on the NHS website and GOV.UK.

 Headlines don’t always tell the full story.
-Always read to the end before you share articles about coronavirus.
+Always read to the end before you share articles about coronavirus, including those about vaccines.

 Analyse the facts.
 If something sounds unbelievable, it very well might be.
-Independent fact-checking services are correcting false information about coronavirus every day.
+Independent fact-checking services are correcting false information about coronavirus and vaccines every day.

-Watch out for misleading pictures and videos in stories about coronavirus.
+Watch out for misleading pictures and videos in stories about coronavirus vaccines.
 They might be edited, or show an unrelated place or event.
 Check to see who else is using the photo.

 Look out for mistakes.
 Typos and other errors might mean the information is false.
 Official guidance about coronavirus will always have been carefully checked.

-The following are helpful tools and websites to help you better understand coronavirus, and spot false information about it.
+The following are helpful tools and websites to help you better understand coronavirus, the vaccines and other topics, and spot false information about it.